laceywade/TammingaLab.github.io/members.md

 ## Members

 <img src="http://tammingalab.github.io/images/meredith.jpg" style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
-**Prof. Meredith Tamminga** is an Assistant Professor of Linguistics at the University of Pennsylvania.
+**Meredith Tamminga** is an Assistant Professor of Linguistics at the University of Pennsylvania.
+She received her Ph.D. from the University of Pennsylvania in 2014.

 <br style="clear:both" />